Best Known For

 Answer questions and see how you rank against other players.Play Now

 Ray Bradbury was an American fantasy and horror author who rejected being categorized as a science fiction author, claiming that his work was based on the fantastical and unreal.
 His best known novel is Fahrenheit 451, a dystopian study of future American society in which critical thought is outlawed.
-He is also remembered for several other popular works,
+He is also remembered for several other popular works, including The Martian Chronicles and Something Wicked This Way Comes.
+Bradbury won the Pulitzer in 2004,

 "I don't need to be vindicated, and I don't want attention.
 I never question.
 I never ask anyone else's opinion.
 They don't count."